 Internationally, housing footprints are even more diverse than in the US.
 Energy use in the home depends on the size of the home, its number of occupants and the nature of the local climate.
 Both very hot and very cold climates often result in large energy use for heating and cooling respectively.
 Furthermore, the carbon intensity of local electricity varies enormously from country to country, which greatly affects the footprint.

-When you calculate your own housing footprint you will get a footprint broken down between the various sources of emissions, like the one above.
+When you calculate your own carbon footprint of a house you will get a footprint broken down between the various sources of emissions, like the one above.
 If possible it is also useful to work out your footprint in terms of end uses.
 This can be difficult in some cases, but between main meters and hand held gadgets you should be able to audit your own energy use and split it up between end uses like heating, hot water, lighting and appliances.

-Using national data from the US we can split up our example in to their uses.
+Using older data from the US we can split up our example in to their uses.
 It looks like this:

 If we look at these figures in terms of shares it looks like this:

 By splitting a footprint into uses it becomes apparent where the best opportunities are to reduce emissions.
 In this example appliances, heating, water heating and cooling make up almost 75% of the total emissions, so any carbon reduction strategy should focus on these first.

 Heating And Cooling Are Big Contributors To Households All Over The World

 While the average US citizen’s housing footprint is much larger than in most countries, the use sectors are quite common to all home footprints.
 Heating and cooling our homes is a major source of emissions, particularly in those countries with very cold or very warm climates.
 For example in Northern Europe heating typically accounts for more than half of a person’s housing footprint.
 Electricity used for appliances, refrigeration and lighting is also a major share in most countries.
 Waste and water emissions tend to take a smaller share but can vary a lot depending on local supply and disposal methods.